openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 11: Power On State

 Power On State
-When power is restored, the switch reverts to either On, Off or Last Level.

-0=Off, 1-99=Specific % On, 101=Returns to level before Power Outage.
+<p&gtWhen power is restored, the switch reverts to either On, Off or Last Level.</p&gt <p&gt0=Off, 1-99=Specific % On, 101=Returns to level before Power Outage.</p&gt
 Values in the range 0 to 101 may be set.

 The manufacturer defined default value is ```0```.